All Episodes

 I don't even know.

-Yeah, and by the way, so she's on my show, just a little sidebar here one night, and you know, she's I always ask to see pictures.
+Yeah, and by the way, so she's on my show, just a little sidebar here one night.

 She has a little boy, the cutest kids, the best pictures.

-Both Laura and and Erica are tall, and you can see this kid's tall, big, strong, athletic, sitting in the president's chair in the Oval Office.
+Both Laura and Erica are tall, and you can see this kid's tall, big, strong, athletic, sitting in the president's chair in the Oval Office.

 I'm like, really?

-I mean, I'm like, we've been friends how long?
+I mean, I'm like, we've been friends.

-You guys gotta see that do you know how bad Stephanopoulos' ratings were Friday night?
+Do you know how bad Stephanopoulos' ratings were Friday night?

 Oh, well, that shouldn't really surprise anyone.

-Do you know when your father-in-law calls into my TV show, the ratings are higher, and he's on a network.
+Do you know when your father-in-law calls into my TV show, the ratings are higher, and he's on a network?

 Do you know what a disaster that is?

-Well, I mean, you gotta look at what's going on there, and I think the American people are tired of all the nonsense and all the fake news, and that's quite an outlet for it right there.
+And I think the American people are tired of all the nonsense and all the fake news.

-You know, uh Amy, we've known each other.
+You know, Amy, we've known each other.

 I remember our 2010 Tea Party rally, and we had 20 or 30,000 people in the street that night, which was unbelievable.